 MOD ACP/3A3/12

-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall endeavour to ensure that operating agencies* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.

 Reasons: Consistency with language in 1.1a) above.